canokeys/canokey-core/README.md

 * Interface 2: PIV and OATH, which is also a CCID interface
 * Interface 3: WebUSB, which is not a standard interface

-Although OpenPGP Card uses the CCID interface, we make it a unique one because the `gpg-agent` opens the card using the `exlusive` mode.
+Although OpenPGP Card uses the CCID interface, we make it a unique one because the `gpg-agent` opens the card using the `exclusive` mode.
 The WebUSB interface is used to configure the key via a web-based interface.

 ## Protocol